 Mini scooters are fun alternatives to strollers for toddlers who are old enough to push themselves.
-These scooters have three wheels, so your little one can ride without having to balance on two wheels.
+These scooters have three wheels, so your little one can ride without balancing on two wheels.

 Many of these scooters have seats, so your toddler can take a break when they get tired, but you remain hands-free.

-Here are our favorite mini scooters for toddlers to use as an alternative for strollers.
+Here are our favorite mini scooters for toddlers to use as an alternative to strollers.